Towards Privacy-Guaranteed Label Unlearning in Vertical Federated Learning: Few-Shot Forgetting without Disclosure: Few-Shot Label Unlearning

 \subsection{Vertical Manifold Mixup}

-Due to the label privacy leakage described in Section \ref{sec:leakage-lab}, directly applying traditional machine unlearning methods poses challenges.
-We assume that the active party discloses a limited number of labels to the passive party to facilitate the unlearning of a specific class.
-However, this small labeled dataset, denoted as $\mathcal{D}_p$, is insufficient for effective unlearning (see Appendix).
-Consequently, this scenario can be framed as a few-shot unlearning problem, wherein a minimal set of labels is employed to unlearn all associated labels.
+With fewer samples, the steps involved in the unlearning algorithm, such as forward embeddings execution and gradient updates, can be executed much faster.
+However, this small labeled unlearning set, denoted as $\mathcal{D}^{p,u} = \{(\{x^{p,u}_{k,i}\}_{k=1}^{K},\, y^{p,u}_i)\}_{i=1}^{n_{p,u}}$ is often insufficient for effective unlearning {(see Figure \ref{fig:compare_GA})}.
+Consequently, we cast this setting as a \textit{few-shot unlearning} problem, where only a small number of labeled unlearning samples are available to remove the corresponding label information from the model.
+Please refer to Appendix \ref{appendix_fewshotexplain} for an explanation of why a small number of samples (up to 40 per label, as shown in Tables \ref{tab:hyperparameters_singleclass} and \ref{tab:hyperparameters_other}) is sufficient to achieve performance comparable to using the full dataset.

-Drawing inspiration from few-shot learning principles, we adopt the manifold mixup mechanism \citep{verma2019manifold} by interpolating hidden embeddings rather than directly mixing the features.
-We propose a manifold mixup framework for Vertical Federated Learning (VFL) by optimizing the following loss function:
+Drawing inspiration from the principles of few-shot learning, we repurpose manifold mixup \citep{verma2019manifold} by interpolating hidden embeddings rather than directly mixing features.
+We propose a manifold mixup framework for VFL by optimizing the following loss function:

 where